noio/games.noio.input-hints/README.md

 > Press [A] to Jump

-Unity's new Input and Localization systems are perfectly set create live dynamic Input Hints, based on the actual bindings set up in the Input Actions.
+Unity's new Input and Localization systems are a perfect basis for live dynamic Input Hints, changing depending on the actual bindings set up in the Input Actions.
 TextMesh Pro is used for displaying sprites inline in text strings.
 All that it needs is a little bit of plumbing, and this package is that plumbing!